wmde/wikidata-wikibase-team/pages/process.md

 - Add any tasks that you or your team have come across and want to prioritize and represent to the sheet
   - Create a new row in the Discuss section, below the pending section (top of the sheet)
-  - Add the task ID to the first column
-  - Set the Status to discuss
   - Copy all formula for columns marked with a ⚡
+  - Fill in the first green columns
+    - Phabricator task ID
+    - Set the Status to "Discuss"
     - Enter your name in the "Brought by" column
 - If you feel comfortable with the scoring system score these in advance (It's fine to do this in the call too)

 **During the session**